lmsadmin-uiw/canvas-complex-image/README.md

 A custom JavaScript addition for Canvas LMS that gives content authors a way to attach semantic, WCAG-compliant long descriptions to complex images (charts, diagrams, infographics) directly from the Rich Content Editor's existing "Upload Image" dialog.

+## Why?

+This project emerged in response to the 2024 DOJ ruling that establishes WCAG 2.1 Level AA as the accessibility standard for web content.
+At present, Instructure does not provide a built‑in way to add long descriptions to complex images, and requiring users to manually edit HTML is neither scalable nor user‑friendly.
+This project explores a better approach: making long descriptions a first‑class part of the image upload process.

 ## What It Does

 When a user opens the **Upload Image** dialog in the Canvas Rich Content Editor, this script injects two optional fields below the existing alt text and decorative image controls: